Is Letting Go our underestimated Superpower for Growth?

 There are supporting practices to incorporate Letting Go into daily life:

-• Body scanning: Take note of the tensions in your body to release them.
+• Body scanning: Take note of tensions in your body to release them.
+Simply acknowledging these tensions with mindful attention often leads to their release.

-The key is to make letting go a consistent practice woven throughout your day—starting small with one or two suggestions and gradually building habits over time while being patient with yourself throughout this process, letting go of self-judgment.
+The key is to make letting go a consistent practice woven throughout your day—starting small with one or two suggestions and gradually building habits over time while being patient with yourself throughout this process.

 Ultimately, letting go means working with each moment—accepting ongoing endings as opportunities for new beginnings while embracing constant change without seeking security in false solidity.